 The shop is open 11-12 noon on each Sunday 1st February – 31st October, and on request when a committee member is on-site.
 It sells a variety of common horticultural items to members and non-members at cost-price, which is usually considerably cheaper than garden centre prices.
-Click here for a recent price list.
+Click here for a recent price list (May 2021).
 If you can think of additional items you'd like us to stock, let a committee member know.

 A first aid box is in the shop and so are the group's power tools.